nvclopez9/demoWooFrontend/frontend/README.md

 ### GraphQL Codegen Usage

-1. Define the GraphQL endpoint in `.env.local`.
+1. Define the GraphQL endpoint in `.env`.
 2. Run `npm run codegen:dev` to watch for changes and regenerate types.
 3. Queries and mutations are defined in `graphql/` and utilized in the application using `graphql-request`.